 6Bowen Island Museum & Archives.
 Since 1967, the Historians have been collecting information about the history of people and places on Bowen Island.
 They also have exhibits.
 For more information, see their website.

 7Village Square.
 A commercial/apartment complex.
 Pharmacy.
 Post office.
 Whole foods market.
 Bank.
 Sushi take-out.
 Pet supplies store.
 Book & toy store.
-Video store.
 Bakery.
 Beer & wine store.
-Coffee cafe.
 Real estate offices.
-Computer support.
-Spa.
-Used clothing.
 Hair dresser.
 Doctor’s office.
 Geriatric psychiatrist.
 Local newspaper office.
+Computer support.
+Accounting services.
+Marijuana sales.
 Rental apartments.

 8Municipal Hall.
 The hub for local government services.
 Public works (water, sewer, storm sewer, roads, solid waste disposal, public wharves, trails, etc.).
 Planning & building.
 Community recreation.
 Administration.
 Finance.
 Bylaw enforcement.
 For more information, see their website.
 Between the Municipal Hall and Village Square are three buildings that contain 1-bedroom/studio, 2-bedroom+den, and 4-bedroom rental units.